-1. S Impairment of Non Current Assets
+Impairment of Non Current Assets 1.S

-All non-current physical and intangible assets are assessed for indicators of impairment on an annual basis.
+Each non-current physical and intangible asset and group of assets are assessed for indicators of impairment annually.
 If an indicator of possible impairment exists, the Council determines the asset's recoverable amount.
 Any amount by which the asset's carrying amount exceeds the recoverable amount is recorded as an impairment loss.